Plan the Perfect Fall Family Weekend in Minneapolis-Saint Paul

 For something a little more off the beaten path, venture to Pine Bend Bluffs Scientific and Natural Area in Inver Grove Heights.
 This hidden gem boasts 256 acres of largely undisturbed land.
 Hike the many trails with a camera to capture the breathtaking Mississippi River bluff vistas.
 Pine Bend Bluffs is also a haven for birders.
 It has been designated as an Audubon Important Bird Area, where visitors can spot more than 100 species, including red-tailed hawk and great blue heron.

 End your weekend at the Twin Cities Harvest Festival and Maze — this festival in Brooklyn Park boasts Minnesota’s largest corn maze!
-Open weekends from Sept.
-21 to Oct.
-27 (and on Oct.
-17 and 18, when Minnesota kids will be off from school during the statewide Minnesota Educator Academy conference), the maze also has a creative new theme each year.
+Open weekends from late September through October (and Thursday and Friday in mid-October when Minnesota kids will be off from school during the statewide Minnesota Educator Academy conference), the maze also has a creative new theme each year.
 The little ones will adore the petting zoo, inflatables and giant sandbox, and revel in the rare opportunity to dive into a pit of corn kernels.
 Kids and adults alike will love the hayrides and pumpkin slinger.
 Devour mini-doughnuts, cheese curds and delectable apples.
 And be sure to pick a pumpkin from the patch to take home for carving.

-If you happen to be visiting Oct.
-12, the nearby Historic Eidem Farm is worth a visit.
-It’s celebrating four decades of offering up old-fashioned family entertainment.
+The nearby Historic Eidem Farm is also worth a visit.
+It’s been offering up old-fashioned family entertainment for over four decades.
 The preserved 20th century farmstead highlights the area’s rich agricultural history.
 During the Fall on the Farm event, you and the fam can visit farm animals, harvest vegetables and drink freshly pressed apple cider.